niemopen/niem-open-training/Modules/02 - Introduction to NIEM.md

 - Determine if/when approved work should be submitted to ITU, ICC, UN, ISO, etc.

 **Get Involved!**

+- Involvement is free!
+- Decision-making powers require paid sponsorship
+	- Sliding scale for different types of organizations

 For more information about supporting the NIEM OASIS Open Project, contact info@niemopen.org.
 ___